morse-simulator/morse/doc/morse/dev/dev_overview.rst

 The source code of Morse is organised in the following way :

-- bin : it contains the main entry point of the morse simulation
+- bin : it contains the main entry point of the MORSE simulation
 - config : it contains stuff for CMake
 - data : it contains the blender model of sensors / actuators
 - doc : the documentation (in DokuWiki format)